5-string - 6-string - 4-string

 Because of its size and strings that apply relatively little pressure to the bridge and neck, it's still easy to build ukulele-like instruments for very little money.
 True, the "throwaway" pieces at the low end of the price scale usually suffer from poor construction which allows them to warp or come apart and from poor tuners, which make the things impossible to keep in tune.
 But as of this writing (April, 2015), it is possible to get a ukulele worth starting on in the $100 range or a pretty nice one in the $300 range.

-Features - Upgrades which might affect the price include solid tops, hardwood construction, Koa construction (a native hardwood), and upgrade tuners.
+Features - Upgrades which might affect the price include solid tops, Koa construction (a native hardwood), and upgrade tuners.
 For example, a solid-topped ukulele will be louder and generally have richer tones than a laminate-topped ukulele.
 In addition, engineering advances such as X bracing sometimes find their way from guitar to uke.

 Sizes - You'll notice quickly that ukes come in a range of sizes.
 Three of the sizes, "soprano" ("standard'), "concert," and "tenor" ukuleles use the same tuning, so if you're more comfortable using a concert or tenor uke, that's fine.
 "Baritone" uke uses a different tuning.
 I do recommend starting on a uke that uses standard tuning.
 Yes, you may love baritone uke, but you're far less likely to get handed one at a party and expected to play it.

 Overlap With Tenor Guitar?
-The ukulele's recent rise in popularity has probably to renewed interest in the four-string tenor guitar.
+The ukulele's recent rise in popularity has coincided with renewed interest in the four-string tenor guitar.
 In fact, several ukulele importers have started tuning baritone ukuleles in tenor guitar tuning and calling them tenor guitars.
 That said, tenor guitar is historically a full-sized guitar with four strings, so if you want to investigate that instrument please see our pages on the subject.
 If you buy a baritone ukulele with tenor guitar tuning, just tell your friends that you have a baritone ukulele, but you're tuning it like a tenor guitar.
 There's no shame in using alternate tunings on these instruments.

 Ukulele as a "Baby Guitar"? - Sadly, some folks have promoted the ukulele as a sort of "toy guitar," something you can give a little kid to play with until he's ready for a "real guitar."
-The tuning is so different that it's no "stepping stone."
+The tuning is so different that it's not exactly a "stepping stone."
 Worse yet, this attitude diminishes the status of the ukulele as its own instrument, its own history, and its own distinctive uses and styles.

 Tuning - Ukulele is almost unique among fretted instruments in that the string closest to the player's chin is typically the highest string on the instrument.
 Ironically, it shares that characteristic with the five-string banjo.
 Though they're not tuned the same, this does allow some traditional banjo picking styles, like clawhammer, to be used on the uke.
 Is it possible to restring a uke and tune it more like a guitar?
 Yes, but I would recommend using traditional uke tuning; otherwise you'll never learn any advanced uke styles, and real uke players will spot you as a "poser" in a hurry.